localvoid/kivi/README.md

 how your Component should look at any point in time.

 - Extremely fast ([see benchmarks below](#benchmarks)).
-- Support for specifying html attributes, classes, etc outside of the Components as well as inside.
 - Minimal number of move operations in children reconciliation using [Longest Increasing Subsequence](https://en.wikipedia.org/wiki/Longest_increasing_subsequence) algorithm.